Prague best photography spots: 35+ most beautiful photo opportunities

 Architecture

 The Old Town architecture is fantastic.
-There are many interesting spots to visit in Prague, but one of the best ways to understand the city is by getting lost in its streets.
-Moreover, this will create many photography opportunities, as these streets are usually less frequented by tourists and more by locals.
+There are many interesting spots to visit in Prague, but one of the best ways to understand the city is by getting lost in its side alleys.
+Moreover, it’s there where you will find many of the Prague photography spots that people miss, as these streets are usually less frequented by tourists and more by locals.
 Even some building interiors are worth visiting!
 Some specific photography recommendations for interiors are also included in this list, keep reading to find out about them!

 Vrtba garden

 I know I have already mentioned Prague’s parks as a worthy photography spot.
 Nonetheless, the Vrtba Garden deserves a section on its own.
-This baroque garden is a must-visit photography spot in Prague.
+This baroque garden is a must in any Prague photography spots guide.

 Any good photographer that does their research end up seeing these images of a perfectly symmetric garden, with multiple terraces and a great view of the old town behind.
 Well, this is the one!
 It is also one of the few green locations with an entry fee in the city.
 To know how to get there (might be a bit tricky), visit my Prague Parks guide!